Locate a Member

 Individuals eligible to be nominated include:

-A.) Medical students who have excelled academically, demonstrated professionalism, and have shown promise of becoming leaders in the profession.
+A.) Medical students who have demonstrated scholastic achievement, demonstrated professionalism, and have shown promise of becoming leaders in the profession.

 B.) Physicians (residents or fellows, faculty, and alumni/alumnae) who later in careers have demonstrated such leadership.

-C.) Physicians or scientists who have attained distinction in any line of endeavor related to medicine but are not eligible for election by other means.
-These individuals are elected by the Board of Directors as honorary members.
+C.) Physicians or others who have attained national or international distinction in any line of endeavor related to medicine but are not eligible for election by other means.
+These individuals are elected by unanimous vote of the Board of Directors as honorary members.

 Article III: INSIGNIA